 This degree program is designed to develop both the depth and breadth in the students’ knowledge of mathematics but is intended to prepare graduates for careers in teaching rather than in mathematics research.
-For further details concerning general degree requirements, students should consult the bulletin, “Requirements for the Degree of Doctor of Education in the College Teaching of an Academic Subject” available in the Office of Doctoral Studies.
+For further details concerning general degree requirements, students should consult the bulletin, “Requirements for the Degree of Doctor of Education in the College Teaching of an Academic Subject” available in the Office of Doctoral Studies (ODS).

 A program of study for the Ed.D.C.T. degree must include a minimum of 90 semester hours of approved graduate credit, at least 45 points of which must be taken under Teachers College registration.
-In order to permit the acquisition of broad and basic scholarship, each program of study should include at least 75 points in mathematics and mathematics education, with at least 30 points in advanced courses and 15 points in professional educational disciplines and including at least two courses related to higher education programs and practices.
+In order to permit the acquisition of broad and basic scholarship, each program of study should include at least 75 points in mathematics, mathematics education and research in mathematics education, with at least 30 points in advanced courses and 15 points in professional educational disciplines and including at least two courses related to higher education programs and practices.

-Ordinarily, points in mathematics and mathematics education should include at least 50 points in mathematics content courses, and points in mathematics education including MSTM 5520.
+Ordinarily, points in mathematics and mathematics education should include at least 50 points in mathematics content courses; courses in mathematics education should include MSTM 5520.
 Also, 12 points of research preparation including MSTM 6500/6501 and MSTM 7500 should be taken.
 Preparation in mathematics content should be of sufficient depth in three areas to communicate content effectively at the freshman and sophomore college levels.
 Algebra geometry, analysis, and discrete mathematics are recommended as initial areas of concentration.
 Content courses can be selected from courses with the department or from courses offered by the Graduate Faculties of Columbia University.